svanderburg/php-sbcrud/README.md

 Implementing pagination
 -----------------------
+It is quite common that we need to provide access to large collections of data.
-Since pagination is very a common feature to implement, this framework contains a number of utilities to make that process easier.
+For an optimal user experience, it is typically better to only display portions of data.
+As a result, *pagination* is very common feature that needs to be implemented.
+This framework contains a number of utilities to make that process easier.

 The following example revises the `BooksPage` class to accept a `page` parameter that specifies the page in the data set that needs to be displayed: